adonisjs/v5-docs/content/guides/digging-deeper/ace.md

 #### args.string

-Marks the property as a command line argument.
-Note: The command arguments are always represented as string.
-You will have to perform type casting yourself, if expecting a non-string value.
+Marks the property as a command-line argument.
+Note: The command arguments are always represented as a string.
+You will have to perform typecasting yourself if expecting a non-string value.

 ```ts
 @args.string({